 This depends on which apprenticeship programme your apprentice is enrolled on and their existing skills, knowledge and behaviours.
 An apprenticeship must provide for a practical period of training that lasts for a minimum duration of 12 months.
 The minimum duration of an apprenticeship is based on your apprentice working at least 30 hours a week, including any off-the-job training they undertake.

 An apprentice’s progression will be tracked throughout their apprenticeship.
-Course work, professional discussions and assessments will take place during their learning period with certain apprenticeships requiring the completion of specific qualifications.
+Course work, professional discussions and assessments will take place during their practical period with certain apprenticeships requiring the completion of specific qualifications.
 Your apprentice may also be required to complete maths and English (functional skills) qualifications if they do not have prior attainment.

 A benefit of engaging with apprenticeships is that the majority of your apprentice’s training and assessment is Government funded via the Digital Apprenticeship Service (DAS).
 The amount you pay depends on the apprenticeship programme, the number of staff you employ, the age of your apprentice and whether they have any prior skills or knowledge relevant to the apprenticeship programme.
 If you're an employer with a pay bill (PAYE) of more than £3 million each year your apprentice’s training cost will be covered via your apprenticeship levy.

 Plumpton College is a leading land-based college, our offer might be smaller than a general further education college but that’s because we only deliver apprenticeships in areas in which we specialise in.
 From Arboriculture to Viticulture or Land based Service Engineering to Veterinary Nursing we have a broad range of land-based apprenticeships available.
-To review our full offer please visit our Apprenticeships page.
+To review our full offer please visit our Apprenticeships programmes page.